godness84/react-native-sparkbutton/README.md

 # react-native-sparkbutton

-A button with Twitter's heart explosion like animation (for Android).
+A checked/button with Twitter's heart explosion like animation (for Android).
+Based on the Android library: https://github.com/varunest/SparkButton

 <img src="./art/showcase.gif" width="280" />